mhorpheus/test/DFIR-Hotline.md

 In most cases, the initial hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the client needs.
 Often the person calling the hotline is not a technical resource and doesn't have all of the information required to make that decision.
 It is highly recommended to schedule a Triage/Scoping call with the client and their technical team following the initial hotline call.
 For more information visit the [Triage and Scoping Procedures](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping) page.

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity. <!--- we need to also confirm if the caller is authorized to declare incidents, if not they should have the authorized incident declarer email us ? --->
 The aim of the hotline and on-call team is to support IBM clients in emergency situation.
 Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
-Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a customer.
+Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
 If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his IRIS Account Manager - case will be handled within regular business hours.
 In such a case, on-call person is still obliged to:
 - create and fill in a Resilient ticket marked with `Hotline` tag **(TO BE CLARIFIED)**,
-- notify Account Manager of this customer that such request was submitted to the hotline and pushed back,
+- notify Account Manager of this client that such request was submitted to the hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call